peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 Personal tree registrations are distinguished by the leading facet "prs.".

-The owner of "personal" registrations and associated specifications is the person or entity making the registration, or one to whom responsibility has been transferred as described below.
+The change controller of a "personal" registration is the person or entity making the registration, or one to whom responsibility has been transferred as described below.

 While public exposure and review of media types to be registered in the personal tree are not required, requesting review on the media-types@iana.org mailing list is encouraged, to improve the quality of those specifications.